sredhu37/practice/README.md

+# For users

+Nothing yet!!!

 # For Developers/Administrators

+## Pre-requisites

+* Create `GCP account`.
+(We will get 300 USD or ~ 22000 INR initially as free tier for the first 3 months.)
+* Install `gcloud CLI` on dev-machine.
+* Configure gcloud using `gcloud init`.
+* Create `service account` in GCP and get the associated `key`.
+* Create `Terraform Cloud free account`.
+(We won't be able to use some premium features, but that's the price we pay (or don't pay :p) for a free account.)
+* Install `Terraform CLI` on dev-machine.
+* Install `kubectl` on dev-machine.

-## After creating GCP K8S cluster, run the following steps to do the setup
+## After creating GKE cluster, run the following steps to do the setup

 ### Create namespaces: